 Once the audit has been planned, internal auditors will execute the audit.
-Execution and workpapers continue to be done in word or excel for the majority of our clients.
+As part of the internal audit process steps, execution and workpapers continue to be done in word or excel for the majority of our clients.
 However, Protecht.ERM now provides a central location to store completed workpapers, and ratings for the audits conducted.

 Once the audit has been completed, a number of internal audit findings and recommendations will be raised for 1st line managers to consider.

 Findings in traditional internal audit functions have the following weaknesses:

 For the first weakness, internal audit findings can be connected to the central library of risks and controls.
 In the screenshot below we can see the connected risk for this finding, being fed from the central library

 For the second weakness of findings stored in excel files, Protecht.ERM makes the whole process more efficient by: